 Please be aware that your company will also need a Business Entity Permit unless you are a sole proprietor practicing in your own name.

-Applicants Licensed in a Foreign Country
+Applicants Licensed in another country

 Becoming a Professional Land Surveyor by Reinstatement